saasbook/hw-sinatra-saas-wordguesser/README.md

 cucumber features/start_new_game.feature
 ```

-The scenario fails because the `<form>` tag in `views/new.erb` is missing the
+The scenario fails because the `<form>` tag in `views/new.erb` is incorrect and incomplete in the
 information that tells the browser what URL to post the form to.
 Based
 on the table of routes we developed in an earlier section, fill in the
-`<form>` tag's attributes appropriately, and add the necessary code to
-the Sinatra app to recognize this route.
-(Hint: if you get stuck, take
-a look at `show.erb` for a similar example.)
+`<form>` tag's attributes appropriately.
+You can inspect what happens for various routes in app.rb, but you don't need to edit this file yet.
+(Hint: if you get stuck, take a look at `show.erb` (at the bottom) for a similar example of a filled in form tag.)

 The create-new-game code in the Sinatra app should do the following:

 * Call the HangpersonGame class method `get_random_word`
 * Create a new instance of HangpersonGame using that word
 * Redirect the browser to the `show` action

-When you finish this task, you should be able to re-run the scenario and
-have all steps passing green.
+View how these steps are actualized in the app.rb file under the `post /create do` route.

-At that point, deploy to Heroku again and manually verify this behavior.
+At that point, stage and commit all files locally on Cloud9, then `git push heroku master` to deploy to Heroku again and manually verify this improved behavior.

 * Self-check: What is the significance of using `Given` vs. `When`
 vs. `Then` in the feature file?
 What happens if you switch them around?